 My response to today’s news:

-I was talking a few days ago, and the subject of password security came up.
+I was talking with a friend a few days ago, and the subject of password security came up.
 Now, we all know that we’re supposed to pick a secure password, use at least 8 characters and never to pick a word from the dictionary.
 But then I was asked how long it would take to brute-force a password using a dictionary attack, and I had to admit I had no idea.
 I knew it would only be a matter of minutes, but wanted to give it a try.

 Just a quick post this time, as I thought this may help others in the same situation I found myself in recently.
 At work, we’ve been using OpenVPN which works a treat with Unix clients; Windows clients (Vista in particular) were more problematic, though.
 None of our regular users have admin privileges (for obvious reasons), but this caused problems with the routing setup: users could use the GUI tool, but could not create the necessary routes required to direct traffic ov...